 The lowest price is for the standard grooming session that includes a bath, blow, ear cleaning, nail trimming, and ear cleaning, and sometimes releasing built-up fluid in the anal gland with external pressure known as anal gland expression.

-De-shedding or Stripping – If you want to include stripping or de-shedding in the grooming package, the service can cost between $20 and $40 depending on the do’s coat and the dog breed.
+If you want to include stripping or de-shedding in the grooming package, the service can cost between $20 and $40 depending on the dog’s coat and the dog breed.

 The price of grooming varies according to the dog’s breed and temperament.
 It takes a long time to groom an ill-tempered dog.